babel/awesome-babel/readme.md

 > A list of awesome Babel plugins, presets, etc. Many of these are from the community, but some are lesser-known
 > plugins in the Babel organization that may be useful to you.

+> As always, use caution when trying out Babel plugins, especially those marked as 🔧 *experimental* or 🔧🚧 *under construction*.

 If you want to contribute, please read the [contribution guidelines](contributing.md).

 ## Parsers